-III.
-FULL HEARING
+C. FULL HEARING

-- A. The Committee, in its sole discretion, possesses the power to accept or reject the recommendation of the Subcommittee.
-Unless extraordinary circumstances exist or unless the accused enters into a plea bargain pursuant to Section V herein, the Committee should normally accept the recommendation of the Subcommittee.
-To the extent the Subcommittee could not reach unanimity in a recommendation and the Associate Dean for Academics is thus called upon to make a recommendation pursuant to II(G)(3), the Committee must accept the recommendation and proceed to either a full hearing pursuant to this section or a plea agreement pursuant to section V. - B. Notification of Accused and Timing of Hearing - 1.
-In the event of a determination to proceed to a full hearing, the Committee shall notify the accused and shall set a date for the hearing that falls within two weeks of the determination to proceed. - 2.
+- 1. The Committee, in its sole discretion, possesses the power to accept or reject the recommendation of the Subcommittee.
+Unless extraordinary circumstances exist or unless the accused enters into a plea bargain pursuant to Section XVII.E. herein, the Committee should normally accept the recommendation of the Subcommittee.
+To the extent the Subcommittee could not reach unanimity in a recommendation and the Associate Dean for Academics is thus called upon to make a recommendation pursuant to XVII.B.7.c., the Committee must accept the recommendation and proceed to either a full hearing pursuant to this section or a plea agreement pursuant to Section XVII.E. - 2.
+Notification of Accused and Timing of Hearing

+- a.
+In the event of a determination to proceed to a full hearing, the Committee shall notify the accused and shall set a date for the hearing that falls within two weeks of the determination to proceed. - b.
 The Committee may decide to set the date of the hearing at a later date in extenuating circumstances.
-Extenuating circumstances shall include but not be limited to the unavailability of witnesses. - 3.
+Extenuating circumstances shall include but not be limited to the unavailability of witnesses. - c.
 At any time after the determination to proceed but before the full hearing, the Committee may meet to consider any preliminary matters as they arise including the accused's request to sever parties or to have discreet violations heard separately.
 Such determinations shall remain within the sole discretion of the Committee.
 Furthermore, the Committee shall be empowered to enter into a plea agreement with the accused at any time after the Subcommittee finishes its preliminary investigation and makes a recommendation pursuant to these rules.

-C. Hearing Rules
+3. Hearing Rules